tommycmc/ENGG1340-Group-115-project/README.md

     The records could be added, deleted and edited at any time
 3. Ability to display records according to user's preference <br/>
     The records could be displayed, filtered and sorted by certain criteria <br/>                                                           e.g. date, date and time, type, account, etc.
-4. Statistical report of users’ financial state <br/>                                                                                       The system could display the summary report in certain period of time, e.g. 1 month, 3 months, half an year, a year, etc. e.g. monthly income and expenses, percentage of food expenses, etc.
+4. Statistical report of users’ financial state <br/>                                                                                       The system could display the summary report monthly and annually. e.g. monthly income and expenses, percentage of food expenses, etc.
 5. Budget setting <br/>                                                                                                                     When expenses reach the budget, there should be an alert from the system
 6. Data validation <br/>